jasonguyen7/Final-Project/README.md

 Make connections using an Arduino and Push Buttons.
 Follow Instructions from How to turn the ATMEGA chip of an Arduino Uno and Arduino Mega into a HID keyboard device.pdf to turn the Arduino into HID Controller.

 If more info needed, refer to ArduinoHIDKeyboard folder.
+Construct circuit based on Circuit Diagram pdf.

 Run Game in main.py file.